anhdau185/whats-the-dish-api/README.md

 docker pull registry.digitalocean.com/anhdau185/dish-api:latest
 ```

 Note: You need authenticating before accessing a private Docker registry.
-See [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-private-docker-registry-on-top-of-digitalocean-spaces-and-use-it-with-digitalocean-kubernetes) on how to do this.
+See [this quick guide](https://github.com/anhdau185/application-infrastructure/tree/main/docker#accessing-digitalocean-private-docker-registry) on how to do this.

 3. Run the service